Skip to main content

 • Sponsors: (Prime) Keith Murphy, Sen. Pearl, Sen. Innis, Sen. Birdsell, Sen. Abbas

-• Committee: Judiciary
+• Committee: Senate Judiciary

-• Status: Referred to Interim Study
+• Status: Interim Study (automatically fails)

 HB1478-FN (House): requiring the department of environmental services to revise the rules for proposed new landfills.